Roadside Monocular 3D Detection Prompted by 2D Detection: Promptable 3D Detector

-{\bf Stage-wise training outshines joint training.} We find that stage-wise training a 2D detector followed by 3D detector training outperforms jointly training a 3D detector (cf. Table~\ref{tab:benchmarking-results(0.5,0.25,0.25)}).
-We attribute the advantage of stage-wise training to two reasons.
-First, 2D detector training is better explored with mature techniques than 3D detector training, so stage-wise training makes use of mature techniques of 2D detector training.
-Second, joint training must strike a balance between various loss functions such as 3D cuboid regression, rotation regression and so on; yet optimizing over all losses inevitably sacrifices 2D detection which is actually much easier than 3D detection.
-It is worth noting that stage-wise training allows easily leveraging external 2D datasets for pretraining a much better 2D detector.
-Starting with such a pretrained 2D detector significantly improves 3D detection (cf. Fig.~\ref{fig:YOLO-v7 and more 2D annotations}).
+\textbf{Joint training \emph{vs.} stage-wise training.} For 3D detection, most methods jointly train the 3D detector and a 2D detector by incorporating 2D annotations in an auxiliary loss \cite{li2023BEVDepth, liu2022learning, park2021pseudo, simonelli2019disentangling, wang2022mv, wang2021fcos3d, zhang2021objects, guo2021liga, yang2023bevformer, wang2023object,luo2023latr}.
+Our Pro3D is a stage-wise training method, which turns out to outperform joint training (Table~\ref{tab:ablation-joint-training}).
+We conjecture this is due to two reasons.
+First, 2D detector training is better explored with mature techniques than 3D detector training, so stage-wise training makes use of such techniques of 2D detector training.
+Second, joint training must strike a balance between various loss functions such as 3D cuboid regression, rotation regression and so on; yet, optimizing over all losses inevitably sacrifices 2D detection which is actually much easier than 3D detection.
+It is worth noting that stage-wise training allows easy leverage of external 2D datasets for pretraining a stronger 2D detector, exploiting which helps our Pro3D achieve even better performance (Fig.~\ref{fig:YOLO-v7 and more 2D annotations}).